MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 ### Permissions

-You must have the following permissions to update an existing ARM account:
+The following permissions are required to update an existing ARM account:

 - A **Contributor** role on the Azure AI Video Indexer account
 - An **Owner** role or both **Contributor** and **User Access Administrator** roles on the linked storage account
-- Read permission on the AMS resource
+- The Azure AI Video Indexer resource must maintain **Reader** permission on the AMS resource.

 ### [Update existing account in Azure portal](#tab/updateexistingportal)